Ruhollah Khomeini: Suppression of opposition

-Khomeini's strategy to overthrow the shah has been described as assembling a broad coalition of disparate supporters (liberals, moderate Muslims, leftist Muslims, Marxists, poor urban youth, etc.), by never exactly explaining what he was going to do once in power, (and in fact by making promisings he could not keep).
+Khomeini's strategy to overthrow the shah has been described as assembling a broad coalition of disparate supporters (liberals, moderate Muslims, leftist Muslims, Marxists, poor urban youth, etc.), by never exactly explaining what he was going to do once in power, (and in fact by making promises he could not keep).
 But having taken power, he not only liquidated the Shah and his apparatus of power, but began to shed his now unwanted (and incompatible) allies one-by-one (the National Democratic Front, the Provisional Government, then president Abolhassan Banisadr and the MeK guerillas, etc.), using as much force as necessary.
 Eventually only one faction was left—namely merchants of the bazaar, often linked to the political–religious hierarchy, and prospering financially from the new order.
 In the process many people were killed or had their human rights violated.

 Mohammad Reza Shah and his family left Iran and escaped harm but hundreds of former members of the overthrown monarchy and military were executed by firing squads, with exiled critics complaining of "secrecy, vagueness of the charges, the absence of defense lawyers or juries", or the opportunity of the accused "to defend themselves".

 In a talk at the Fayzieah School in Qom a few months after his return to Iran (on 30 August 1979), Khomeini threatened his democratic opponents: "Those who are trying to bring corruption and destruction to our country in the name of democracy will be oppressed.
 They are worse than Bani-Ghorizeh Jews, and they must be hanged.
 We will oppress them by God's order and God's call to prayer."